ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

  * This method will return a Pokemon object from inside a given node

 `public int getKey( )`
- * This method will return the number of the Pokemon species contained in a given node.
+ * This method will return the Pokemon species' number of the Pokemon in a given node.
 This is the key for the PokeTree.

 `public int getNumCaught( )`
  * This method will return the numCaught from inside a given node